joel-wong-aws/deadline-cloud-for-keyshot/README.md

 [Open Job Description template][openjd] that defines the workflow, and submits the job to the farm and queue of your choosing.

 There are two installation options:
-1. Windows-only: install the submitter using the official Deadline Cloud submitter installer
+1. Windows-only: the [official Deadline Cloud submitter installer][deadline-cloud-submitter]
-2. Windows or Mac: manually install the submitter
+2. Windows or Mac: manual installation

-For most setups, you will also need to install the [Deadline Cloud monitor][deadline-cloud-monitor].

-### Install the submitter using the official Deadline Cloud submitter installer

-The [official Deadline Cloud submitter installer][deadline-cloud-submitter] for Windows includes the KeyShot submitter.
 After installing, you can access the submitter in the KeyShot interface via `Window` > `Scripting Console` > `Scripts` > `Submit to AWS Deadline Cloud` > `Run`.

+For most setups, you will also want to install the [Deadline Cloud monitor][deadline-cloud-monitor].

 ### Manually installing the submitter